 Prestitial Ads with Countdown: Prestitial Ads make the user wait until the ad is finished; the waiting time annoys the users.

 Large Sticky Ads: Sticky ads at the bottom of the screen that covers more than 30% of the screen make it difficult for the user to consume the content on the screen.

 Flashing Animated Ads: Ads that are too flashy and change colors continuously keep distracting the users until they’re in the view.

-Full-screen Scroll-over Ads: These ads require the user to scroll them over while they appear on top of the content.
-Such ads are seen on mobile devices and they can disorient the user.
+Full-screen Scroll-over Ads: These ads require users to scroll them over while they appear on top of the content.
+Such ads are seen on mobile devices, which can disorient the user.

 Some More Points to Ponder

 Interrupting Users: The main motive of the user is to consume the content created by you.
-You have to ensure that there are no interruptions while the user is fulfilling this motive.
+You have to ensure no interruptions while the user is fulfilling this motive.
 Not only ads but other elements like popups for subscriptions or your website layout can also cause interruptions in the flow.
 Avoid them.

 Taking Away the Control: Who likes it when things go out of control?
-When videos play automatically when it is difficult to close the auto-playing videos when a new video begins as soon as the previous one is closed.
+When videos play automatically, it isn’t easy to close the auto-playing videos when a new video begins as soon as the previous one is completed.
 Such instances make us feel like the site is not in our control.
-Avoid auto-playing videos as well as ads that make the user feel that the control is out of hand.
+Avoid auto-playing videos and ads that make the user think the control is out of hand.

-Paywalls: Paywalls can be a necessity for you, but you should always use them responsibly.
-If you’ll push the paywall (or even free subscription) as soon as the user reaches your site, it’ll be irritating.
+Paywalls: Paywalls can be necessary for you, but you should always use them responsibly.
+If you push the paywall (or even a free subscription) as soon as the user reaches your site, it’ll not be very pleasant.
 People may even start to avoid clicking your links in the SERP.
 Always provide value first.
 Meter your free articles.
-Allow a few free articles every month, take HBR as an example, they allow you to read two free articles per month.
-If the content worths it, then the user will definitely subscribe.
+Allow a few free articles every month; take HBR as an example; they allow you to read two free articles per month.
+If the content is worth it, then the user will subscribe.